-If you think you, or someone you care for, might have accidentally taken more than the recommended dose of methotrexate or intentional overdose is suspected, contact your local hospital, GP or if in England call 111 or NHS Direct.
+If you think you, or someone you care for, might have accidentally taken more than the recommended dose of methotrexate or intentional overdose is suspected, contact your local hospital, GP or if in England call 111.
 In Scotland call NHS 24.
 In Wales, call NHS Direct Wales.
 In the case of medical emergencies, always dial 999.

 If you miss a dose, do not double the dose to catch up.
 Contact your doctor or pharmacist immediately to establish a new dosing schedule.